Cycling in Greater Manchester: Cycle routes and cycling infrastructure

 Regional Cycle Route 85 deviates from National Cycle Route 6 at Whalley Range to link the city centre with Wythenshawe and Manchester Airport.
-Other numbered regional routes include the 82 (better known as Bridgewater Way) and the 86 (which follows the River Medlock).
+Other numbered regional routes include Route 82 (better known as Bridgewater Way) and Route 86 (which follows the River Medlock).

 Future cycling infrastructure proposals

 School Streets

-A pair of digital bicycle counters installed on either side of the road near Whitworth Park in September 2016 had reached a combined total of 1,000,000 bike journeys by late 2017.
+A pair of digital bicycle counters installed on either side of the road near Whitworth Park in September 2016 had recorded a combined total of 1,000,000 bike journeys by late 2017.

-In 2019, TfGM began developing a "Bee Network" of cycle routes across Greater Manchester.
+In 2019 TfGM began developing a "Bee Network" of cycle routes across Greater Manchester.

-The 1st part of the Chorlton Cycleway has been delivered with Dutch style junctions known as cyclops junctions, a first in the UK.

-As part of the segregated Chorlton Cycleway, the UK's first 'Cyclops" junction was completed in July 2020 in Hulme.
+As part of the segregated Chorlton Cycleway, the UK's first CYCLOPS junction was completed in July 2020 in Hulme.

 Low Traffic Neighbourhoods

 Modal filters across Greater Manchester have been in place for over 40 years.

 The Levenshulme and Burnage Active Neighbourhood was partially completed in 2023 with a series of filters throughout the neighbourhood to help encourage active travel trips.